vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 -include_lib("diameter_gen_base_rfc3588.hrl").
 ```

-and that's pretty much it for the gen_server.
+and that's pretty much for the gen_server.
 It is of course a good idea to create a macros for the service options, as we will probably implement several Diameter Applications in this module, so, each one will need different name, svc and transport options.
 For simplicity's sake, I'll leave it as is for now.

 Why we bother at all with those gen_server behaviour, templates, etc?
 Fist we need a gen_server in order to comply with OTP application requirements and second - we can use this behaviour later to control our server.